chappertron/lammps-analyser/README.md

 ### Others Editors

-For other editors look into whether it natively supports the Language Server Protocol or if there is an plugin for it.
+For other editors look into whether it natively supports the Language Server Protocol or if there is a plugin for it.
-The same for tree-sitter text highlighting.
+The same for tree-sitter syntax highlighting.

 For example, Emacs has an [LSP plugin](https://github.com/emacs-lsp/lsp-mode) and also options for tree-sitter, including being built in to newer versions.

+There should also be plugins for these with regular Vim

 ## Minimum Supported Version of Rust